Twipped/CurvyAndTrans.com/posts/2021-02-24.1345.B70F59/index.md

 ] tweets=meta.tweets className="grid-row essay" }}
 }!}

-It doesn't matter if the world still thinks you're cis.
-You still know who you are, the people who know you know who you are, and that isn't invalidated simply because you haven't "transgressed" cisgender norms.
+It doesn't matter if the world still thinks you're cis, you know who you are, the people who know you know who you are, and that isn't invalidated simply because you haven't "transgressed" cisgender norms.

 {!{
 {{import '~/tweet' ids=[